adinasarapu/adinasarapu.github.io/_posts/2019-01-06-blog-sc-rnaseq.md

 [TotalSeq™-B](https://cf.10xgenomics.com/samples/cell-exp/3.0.0/pbmc_1k_protein_v3/pbmc_1k_protein_v3_feature_ref.csv) is a line of antibody-oligonucleotide conjugates supplied by BioLegend that are compatible with the Single Cell 3' v3 assay.
 [TotalSeq™-C](https://support.10xgenomics.com/csv/vdj_v1_hs_pbmc2_5gex_protein_feature_ref.csv) is a line of antibody-oligonucleotide conjugates supplied by BioLegend that are compatible with the Single Cell 5' assay.
 [TotalSeq™-A](https://support.10xgenomics.com/csv/TotalSeqA_example_feature_ref.csv) is a line of antibody-oligonucleotide conjugates supplied by BioLegend that are compatible with the Single Cell 3' v2 and Single Cell 3' v3 kits.
 Although TotalSeq™-A can be used with the CITE-Seq assay, CITE-Seq is not a 10x supported assay.

+CITE-seq (Cellular Indexing of Transcriptomes and Epitopes by Sequencing) allows simultaneous analysis of transcriptome and cell surface protein information at the level of a single cell.[^3]

 *"The pipeline first extracts and corrects the cell barcode and UMI from the feature library using the same methods as gene expression read processing.
 It then matches the Feature Barcode read against the list of features declared in the above [Feature Barcode Reference](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis#feature-ref).
 The counts for each feature are available in the feature-barcode matrix output files."*